-The Company's Financial Statements have been prepared on a going concern basis, which contemplates the continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
+The Company's Financial Statements have been prepared assuming that the Company will continue as a going concern, which contemplates the realization of assets and the settlement of liabilities and commitments in the normal course of business.
 The Company has incurred operating losses and has an accumulated deficit as a result of ongoing efforts to develop drug product candidates, including conducting preclinical and clinical trials and providing general and administrative support for these operations.
-The Company had an accumulated deficit of \$460.0 million as of December 31, 2022.
-During the year ended December 31, 2022, the Company incurred a net loss of \$59.9 million and used \$51.0 million of cash in operating activities.
+The Company had an accumulated deficit of \$484.4 million as of December 31, 2023.
+During the year ended December 31, 2023, the Company incurred a net loss of \$39.9 million and used \$37.1 million of cash in operating activities.
 To date, none of the Company's drug candidates have been approved for sale, and therefore, the Company has not generated any product revenue and does not expect positive cash flows from operations in the foreseeable future.
-The Company has financed its operations primarily through private placements of preferred stock and promissory notes, public equity issuances, and more recently, from its ATM Offering Program (as defined in Note 10), the Term Loan Facility (as defined in Note 8), an Equity Purchase Agreement (as defined in Note 10), and the sale of common stock and warrants under a Follow-On Offering (as defined in Note 10), and will continue to be dependent upon equity and/or debt financing until the Company is able to generate positive cash flows from its operations.
+The Company has financed its operations primarily through private placements of preferred stock and promissory notes, public equity issuances and more recently, from its ATM Offering Programs (as defined in Note 12), an Equity Purchase Agreement (as defined in Note 12), and the sale of common stock and warrants under a Follow-On Offering and the Inducement Offer (as defined in Note 12) and will continue to be dependent upon equity and/or debt financing until the Company is able to generate positive cash flows from its operations.